How to Recall Your Dreams Upon Waking

 Two simple tools to use tonight and remember your dreams in the morning.

-If you make the commitment to record your dream experiences in a journal upon waking, your subconscious mind will recognize the emotional value of those experiences.
-Even if you can't remember anything about the dream- but you know that you were just dreaming.
-Simply write down the time and date the dream occurred.
+If you commit to recording your dream experiences in a journal upon waking, your subconscious mind will recognize the emotional value of those experiences.
+Even if you can't remember anything about the dream- but you know that you were dreaming, write down the time and date the dream occurred.

 Keep your journal near your bed.
-When you wake, with your eyes closed, visualize every detail available to you.
+When you wake in the morning, while your eyes are still closed, visualize every detail available to you.
 Then, before you do anything else, write down the people, places, and events of the dream.
 You may even draw out the dream scene or create a map of places you frequently visit in your dreams.

 Another key benefit to keeping a dream journal is heightened emotional intelligence, as you can correlate behaviors in your dreams with emotional reactions in your waking life.

 A Dream pillow is a sachet of herbs that you sleep on.
-While resting your head on the herbal pouch during the night, the scent is released, then hopefully incorporated into your dreams.
+While resting your head on the herbal pouch at night, the scent released is incorporated into your dreams.

 Your sense of smell is a powerful trigger for memory recall.
 If asked to remember the scent of fresh asphalt during summer road construction or a favorite Chinese restaurant, most people will quickly remember all the sensations accompanying those experiences.